sangeethaNR/DevDayCare/README.md

 ## Usage

 Blossom Babies is an application that allows your daycare to track its students and teachers with ease.
 The admin will activate teacher accounts upon hire.
-The teacher will gather data on the daily activities of each student and other pertinent information, such as medical information and emergency contact information.
+The teacher will gather data on the daily activities of each student and other pertinent information, such as medical information and emergency contact information.<br>
-For Demo,
+  For Demo,<br>
-Use
+  Use <br>
-Admin Portal (credentials)
+ <b> Admin Portal (credentials) </b><br>
-Email:admin@dev.com
+Email :    admin@dev.com <br>
-Password: password01
+Password: password01 <br>
-Teacher Portal (credentials)
+<b>Teacher Portal (credentials) </b><br>
-Email: gio@email.com
+Email: gio@email.com <br>
 Password : password123